sushiGit-sudo/memory/README.md

 ﻿
 # **MEMORY**
-### 'memory.h' is a Header File you can include in your `C/C++` projects to help manipulate memory.
+### 'memory.h' is a header file you can include in your `C/C++` projects to help manipulate memory.
 This module works in a fast and efficient way.
 ---
 ## `Class -> MemoryBlock`
 #### The class `MemoryBlock` is a template class that allows you to store any type of data with any size; this is mainly used for storing large groups of data.